matinmat8/MessageGrid/README.md

 - Additionally, you can add controllers to send notifications using APIs, as the services are independent and can be used anywhere you want!

-- Feel free to integrate this microservice into your project.
+- Feel free to integrate this clean architecture microservice into your project.
 I would be delighted if you use this microservice and enjoy its flexibility and comprehensive features.